 Downstream, waste paper and its industrial byproducts are still largely lost to landfill or are released into the environment.
 These, however, are valuable resources that can be harnessed by paper manufacturers as input into future production processes, or to be sold to other industries who make use of them in other ways.
 But as of yet, most paper companies aren’t taking advantage of the opportunity.

-A shift towards the circular economy is the way to address these concerns.
+A shift towards the circular economy of paper is the way to address these concerns.
 Within a circular economy, materials flow in closed loops, with as little as possible leaving the system as waste.
 This means that resources and materials are used again and again, with one system’s waste used as another system’s resource.
 This way, companies can profit from turning their valueless waste into valuable resource, multiple industries around the loop are provided with a renewable and affordable supply of the resources they need, waste is kept out of the environment, and precious natural resources and ecosystems are preserved.

 Sounds like a great system?
 Excited about the possibilities a circular economy of paper may hold for your business?
 Then read on.
 Treat this as your complete guide to all the circular opportunities the paper industry holds, presented to you throughout the four main phases of the circular life cycle of paper.
 Hopefully it contributes to realising the circular economy of paper.

 1 – Design